 Remember, you must submit at least two position papers this semester.
-One of these papers must respond to debate 3 or 4.
+One of these papers must respond to debate 1, 2, or 3.

-Instructions: Your paper should be 1,600-1,800 words in length and conform to the course's "General Technical Requirements for Written Assignments" from page 13 of the syllabus.
+Instructions: Your paper should be 1,600-1,800 words in length and conform to the course's "General Technical Requirements for Written Assignments" from page 12 of the syllabus.

 Your assignment is to state a clear thesis of agreement or disagreement with the debate's motion and then provide a reasoned argument in support of that position.
-Please do not provide a list of "possible positions" e.g., "one might say x, or one might say $y \dots$ " Simply state your central position and defend it.
+Please do not provide a list of "possible positions" e.g., "one might say x, or one might say y . . ."
+Simply state your position and defend it.
 In doing so, be clear about the following four items:

-- 1. The statement of your central position (or main thesis) on the debate's motion, - 2.
-The premises, reasons, and/or evidence you are using to support this central position, - 3.
-The justification why these premises, reasons, and/or evidence are plausible and difficult to deny, and - The inferences showing how these premises, reasons, and/or evidence entail or otherwise support your central position.
+- 1. The statement of your position (or thesis) on the debate's motion, - 2.
+The premises, reasons, and/or evidence you are using to support that position, - 3.
+The justification why these premises, reasons, and/or evidence are plausible and difficult to deny, and - 4.
+The inferences showing how these premises, reasons, and/or evidence entail your position.